 This is where you can utilize the awesome power of CSS to really take control of things, but how do you know what selector to use?
 This is where your browser can become the most crucial tool in your toolbox.

-All major browsers come packed with features for helping you control the web, and although some of the specfics may differ a little, we hope you help you take your customization skills to the next level using your browsers developer tools.
+All major browsers come packed with features for helping you control the web, like the fact that you can transfer files using one of these packages seamlessly.
+Although some of the specifics may differ a little, we hope you help you take your customization skills to the next level using your browsers developer tools.

 Introducing Dev Tools